From 2010 to 2019, overdose deaths among Veterans increased by 53% resulting in 4,865 Veteran deaths in 2019.

 Treatment for Veterans at Longbranch Recovery and Wellness

-At Longbranch Recovery and Wellness we proudly serve our nation’s heroes by partnering with the VA and providing rehab programs dedicated to Veterans.
+At Longbranch Recovery and Wellness we proudly serve our nation’s heroes by partnering with the VA to provide dedicated rehab programs.

 Our clinicians specialize in treating substance use disorders and other conditions in Veterans like PTSD, major depression, anxiety disorders, and bipolar disorders.
 They develop individualized treatment plans to meet each Veteran’s unique needs.
 We are proud to offer medication and case management, and inpatient and outpatient treatment using evidence-based therapies.
-We are also proud to offer a sober living house for Veterans and other aftercare services such as weekly support group and 12-step program meetings.
+Longbranch also offers sober living for Veterans and other aftercare services including , including support groupssupport group and 12-step program meetings.

 Drug Rehab Programs for Veterans